proteinreport/proteinreport.org/content/events/4th-australian-pulse-conference/index.md

 weight: 5000
 uuid: 11252
 ---
-<p>The first symposium day investigates “Future Food” and will be devoted to developing linkages between agricultural researchers and end-product users such as food manufacturers and international markets.
+The first symposium day investigates "Future Food" and will be devoted to developing linkages between agricultural researchers and end-product users such as food manufacturers and international markets.
 Pulses are uniquely placed to dominate any discussion about protein in a world concerned about sustainability.
-This “Future Food” focus will be open to single day registrants to encourage broader participation beyond the traditional pulse scientific research community, in particular the domestic food manufacturing industry.
-There will also be a dedicated sponsorship offering for this day.</p>
+This "Future Food" focus will be open to single day registrants to encourage broader participation beyond the traditional pulse scientific research community, in particular the domestic food manufacturing industry.
+There will also be a dedicated sponsorship offering for this day.

-<p>The second day will focus on research related to the agricultural side of production.</p>
+The second day will focus on research related to the agricultural side of production.

-<p>The field day provides an opportunity to examine Australian field research aimed at pulse production in the northern agricultural regions of Australia.</p>
+The field day provides an opportunity to examine Australian field research aimed at pulse production in the northern agricultural regions of Australia.

-<p>Please join us on what will be an exciting journey into pulse research and development - pushing improved profitability for growers in a sustainable manner whilst providing healthy options for human consumption - Pulses for people, profit, and the planet.</p>
+Please join us on what will be an exciting journey into pulse research and development - pushing improved profitability for growers in a sustainable manner whilst providing healthy options for human consumption - Pulses for people, profit, and the planet.